Family Support Group

 What to Expect?

 We will contact people on our waiting list for counselling to offer them a space on a pre-counselling group.
-These take place two to three times a year and spaces will be offered first to people that have been waiting the longest.
+These take place three times a year and spaces will be offered first to people that have been waiting the longest.